Author: Lem Chuck Moth

 The Gene Factor

 One of the oldest Beta-globin gene mutations of Southeast Asia is the abnormality of the Haemoglobin E trait (Hbe).
 Found in over 30 percent of Austroasiatic speakers in Indochina and among the Austroasiatic-speaking Senoi Aboriginals of the Malay Peninsula, the mutation was due to a specific condition of malaria infested southeast Asia.
 Since it was founded relatively low rates throughout southern China and island of Southeast Asia, Hbe is usually regarded as a marker for the Austroasiatic language group.
-This view reinforced by finding much lower rate among Autronesian-speaking Aboriginal, such as the Temuan of the same malarious Malay Peninsula jungles (with exception of the Kelantanese on the East Coast close to the Thai border and to the Austroasiatic Aslian speakers).
+This view reinforced by finding much lower rate among Autronesian-speaking Aboriginal, such as the Temuan of the same malaria's Malay Peninsula jungles (with exception of the Kelantanese on the East Coast close to the Thai border and to the Austroasiatic Aslian speakers).
 The Malay-speaking population of Kelantan has an Hbe rate of 40 per cent and more generic and cultural links with southern Thailand than the Malays further south.
 Known to protect the Southeast Asian bearer against malaria, the marker is found on at least two generic frameworks (2 and 3).
 The location on framework 2 has several varieties among Austroasiatic speakers, and was thought to be older.
-The types found among the Orang Asli Aboriginals may well be the ancestral form.
+The types found among the Orang Asli Aboriginals may well be the ancestral forms.
 On anomalous feature of the spread of Hbe west out to Southeast Asia are the high rates among some Tibeto-Burman speaking tribes of Assam and Arunachal Pradesh.
 These contrasts with lower rates in some neighboring Austroasiatic speaking tribes of eastern India, such as the Khasi.
 This inter-language spread does not cast too much doubt on the Austroasiatic provenance of the Hbe mutation here because it is found on the older frame 2 and the same frames, as in the Austroasiatic Speakers further east.
 As we shall see, the finding is consistent with the migratory pattern of the Austroasiatic people to the footstep of mount Himalayas during the Great Flood as presented in the next chapter.
 Likewise, we shall see later that the distribution of frameworks 3 is consistent with the migration of the Mon-Khmer speakers down to the plain of Indochina, after the Great Flood subsided.
 The location on framework 3 is found in Cambodia where that frame is particularly common, and is again thought to be an example of the gene conversion.
 It suggests that another mutation must to occur before the migration that moved them into Cambodia.
 On the other hand, the Tibeto-Burmese speakers who were recipient of Hbe of type 2, must also been in their present home a long time ago.
 It was consistent with a prehistoric migratory pattern that moved the HBE bearers from the low lands of Malaya where the ancestral framework 2 was found among the Orang Asli Aboriginals to the footstep of Himalayas where the same frame work was found among the Bodo tribesmen.
 On the other hand, we shall also conclude that the high rate of Hbe among the Tibeto-Burman speaking tribes of Assam and Arunachal Pradesh proves the settlement of the Hoabinhian stock at the eastern footstep of Himalayas later during the Great Flood.
 Unlike their Khmer-Mon counterpart who migrated back into the plain, they stayed still at the footstep of mount Himalayas and adopted the Tibeto-Burman tongue along the way.
 The high rate in different language groups could be linked to the return back of the Mon-Khmer speakers to the plain as contrast to the Tibeto-Burman speakers who stayed still in the high ground.
 Nevertheless, the low rates among the Khasi that speak Austroasiatic tongue required serious adjustment to the finding.
 It suggest that first, there was migrant intermarriage in the past and, second, that enough time had elapsed for differential malaria selection in the new hosts to reverse the Hbe gene frequencies between the two language groups.
 Another explanation is that the Austroasiatic speaker Khasi came from a different place than Southeast Asia or better yet were already at home at the Khasi mountain range before the flood.
 They could either speak Austroasiatic tongue or adopted it form other Austroasiatic migrants.
 It confirms the finding that the survivors of the Great Flood were actually the Hoabinhian people.
 It also confirms the next story about God's involvement in the Great Flood that set Southeast Asian Culture to spread all over the world.
 Khasi was likely the first community formed by king Samanta into becoming the cradle of the New World civilization.
-As we shall see, under king Samanta's interference, the Hoabinhian people who returned to the plain would speak the Mon-Khmer language.
+As we shall see, under king Samanta's interference, the Hoabinhian people who returned to the plain would receive a new identity as the Tian People, speaking the Mon-Khmer language.
 The mountainous tribesmen who stayed still in the Tian-Shan range, perhaps due to later interference, speak the Tibeto-Burman tongue (The Man Race: The Himalayan Culture: The Hilltop versus the Valley Civilization).

 The Cultural Factor